wpmetabox/docs/_docs/integration.md

 Now when users install your theme or plugin, they will be prompted to install Meta Box plugin from wordpress.org.
 After that, your theme or plugin are ready to use Meta Box.

-## Including Meta Box directly
+## Bundling Meta Box

-To include the Meta Box plugin into your theme or plugin, follow the steps below:
+To bundle the Meta Box plugin into your theme or plugin, follow the steps below:

 1. Copy the plugin folder `meta-box` to your theme or plugin.
 It doesn't matter if you put it in the theme root folder or in a subfolder.
 1. Include the Meta Box's main file by putting the following line into the `functions.php` of your theme or your plugin's file: